seajoshc/p4adotnet/docs/recipes/pizza.md

 - 1 tsp of oregano (optional)
 - 1 tsp of garlic powder (optional)
 - 1 tbsp olive oil (plus extra for coating)
-- 1 tsp yeast (or you can use instant)
+- 1 tsp active dry yeast (or you can use instant)
-- 3/4 cup warm water (about 110°F)
+- 3/4 cup warm water (about 110°F, just not crazy hot or it will kill the yeast)

 Instructions: